• Skip to main content

 Impulsive buying is unplanned purchasing.
 This is illogical.
 Marketers strive to enhance sales by using consumer behavior.

 Who doesn’t like a good sale?
-Some people could see shopping, hunting for a deal, and purchasing visually pleasant products as harmless “retail therapy.”
+Some could see shopping, hunting for a deal, and purchasing visually pleasant products as harmless “retail therapy.”
 But for other people, shopping may become problematic.
 Let’s discuss impulsive buying.

 Consumers visiting the hypermarket with no real intention of buying anything will likely leave with a purchase.
 By releasing goods that may be an accessory for their phones, such as fitness bands, watches, and other similar accessories, many mobile phone manufacturers prefer to take advantage of this feature in their consumers.